Lisa-m91/blink-analysis/README.md

       blink_analysis categorize plot rois.pickle on.pickle
       ```

-5. The resulting traces are summarized.
-This extracts the following statistics
-   for each ROI:
+5. The following statistics are extracted for each ROI:

-   - location (in pixels)
+   - location
-   - mean photons per frame
+   - mean signal per frame
-   - mean photons per switching event
+   - mean total signal per switching event
-   - total photons
+   - total signal of ROI
-   - mean on-state length
+   - mean 'on-state' length
    - number of switching events
-   - total on-state time
+   - total 'on-state' time

+   Location is given in pixels, signal is measured in analog-to-digital units
+   (ADU) and time is measured in frames.

    ```
    blink_analysis analyse rois.pickle on.pickle > stats.csv